vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/12_Wind_Energy.md

 34: ... neglecting any energy flow to air resistance
 35: Try it using a different mass.
 36: ... using variables/symbols
-37: ...0 K, when the kinetic energy is effec- tively frozen out, or stopped As large as the number is, it is represen- tative of the speeds of individual molecules within the water, and is, not coincidentally, similar to the speed of sound in water.
+37: ...0 K, when the kinetic energy is effectively frozen out, or stopped As large as the number is, it is representative of the speeds of individual molecules within the water, and is, not coincidentally, similar to the speed of sound in water.

 6. A typical house may have a floor area around 150 m2 (1,600 square feet).
 If the floor-to-ceiling distance is typically 2.5 m, how much mass is in the air within the house?
 Could you lift this much mass if handed to you as bags of rocks?
 7. Atmospheric pressure is about 105 N/m2, meaning that a 100,000 N weight of air-corresponding to a mass of 10,000 kg-sits atop very square meter of the ground (at or near sea level).
 If the air density were constant at 1.25 kg/m3-rather than decreasing with height as it actually does how high would the atmosphere extend to result in this weight (mass)?